anthony-aylward/luciferase/README.md

 ### Barplots of enhancer activity

-A script called `luciferase-barplot` for creating bar plots from JSON-formatted data is included.
+A script called `luciferase-barplot` for creating bar plots from JSON-formatted or tabular (TSV) data is included.
 After installing `luciferase`, you can use it like this:
 ```sh
 luciferase-barplot --title "plot title" example.json example.pdf
 ```